nasa/GeneLab_Data_Processing/Amplicon/GLDS_Processing_Scripts/GLDS-146/README.md

-# GeneLab processing code for GLDS-146
+# GeneLab processing commands for GLDS-146

 This dataset was processed with [GL-DPPD-7104-A](../../GL-DPPD-7104-A.md).